lakshman5876/lakshman5876.github.io/android/nss_faqs.md

 If the above steps are not giving result email me the order id of your purchase.
 It will be there in the email you must have received from Google.

 #### General Widget issues
+* If there are any unresolved issue then a red flag will appear on main screen.
+Clicking this red flag will guide in resolving the issues.
-* Notifications for Widget update activity are show as per new Android policy.
-Disable these notifications by long pressing App icon -> Notifications -> Disable
+* Disable widget update notifications by long pressing App icon -> Notifications -> Disable
 * If app has been moved to sdcard with some utility please move it back to internal storage.
 Widgets will not work when app is installed in sdcard.
 * Try reinstalling app
 * Try restarting device